Code-Institute-Submissions/franciskadutoit/README.md

 ## Credits

 ### Content
-- The text for this website was created by Franciska Du Toit
+- The text for this website was created by Franciska Du Toit.

 ### Media
-- All the photos used in this site were obtained from Franciska Du Toit
+- All the photos used in this site were obtained from Franciska Du Toit.

 ### Code
 - HTML for the navbar, timeline, form originally taken from Bootstrap with modifications for this project.